-It was in this independent state that they lived, when Julian first visited their habitation; and he was the rather encouraged to do so by Dame Deborah, that she believed him to be one of the last persons in the world with whom Mistress Christian would have desired her neice to be acquainted-the happy spirit of contradiction superseding, with Dame Deborah, on this, as on other occasions, all consideration of the fitness of things.
+It was in this independent state that they lived, when Julian first visited their habitation; and he was the rather encouraged to do so by Dame Deborah, that she believed him to be one of the last persons in the world with whom Mistress Christian would have desired her nicee to be acquainted-the happy spirit of contradiction superseding, with Dame Deborah, on this, as on other occasions, all consideration of the fitness of things.
 She did not act altogether without precaution neither.
 She was aware she had to guard not only against any reviving interest on the part of Mistress Christian, but against the sudden arrival of Major Bridgenorth, who never failed once in the year to make his appearance at the Black-Fort when least expected, and to remain there for a few days.
-Dame Debbitch, therefore, exacted of Julian, that his visits should be few and far between: that he should condeseend to pass for a relation of her own, in the eyes of two ignorant Manks girls and a lad, who formed her establishment; and that he should always appear in his angler's dress made of the simple Loughtan or buff-coloured wool of the island, which is not subjected to dveing.
-By these precautions, she thought his intimacy at the Black-Fort would be entirely unnoticed, or considered as immaterial, while, in the meanwhile, it furnished much amusement to her charge and herself.
+Dame Debbitch, therefore, exacted of Julian, that his visits should be few and far between; that he should condescend to pass for a relation of her own, in the eyes of two ignorant Manks girls and a lad, who formed her establishment; and that he should always appear in his angler's dress made of the simple Loughtan or buff-coloured wool of the island, which is not subjected to dyeing.
+By these precautious, she thought his intimacy at the Blak-fort would be entirely unnoticed, or considered as immaterial, while, in the mean while, if turnished much amusement to her charge and herself.

-This was accordingly the case during the earlier part of their intercourse, while Julian was a lad, and Alice a girl two or three years younger. as the lad shot up to youth, and the girl to womanhood, even Dame Deborah Debbitch's judgment saw danger in their continued intimacy.
+This was accordingly the case during the earlier part of their intercourse, while Julian was a lad, and Alice a girl two or three years younger.
+But as the lad shot up to youth, and the girl to womanhood, even Dame Deborah Debbitch's judgmeut saw danger in their continued intimacy.
 She took an opportunity to communicate to Julian who Miss Bridgenorth actually was, and the peculiar circumstances which placed discord between their fathers.
-He heard the story of their quarrel with interest Martindale Castle, and the subject of Bridgenorth's quarrel with his father had never been mentioned in his presence.
-His imagination caught fire at the sparks afforded by this singular story; and, far from complying with the prudent remonstrance of Dame Deborah, and gradually estrauging himself, from the Black-Fort and its fair inmate, he frankly declared, he considered his intimacy, there so casually commenced, as intimating the will of Heaven, that Alice and he were designed for each other, in spite of every obstacle which passion or prejudice could raise up betwist them.
-They had been companious in infancy; and a little exertion of memory enabled him to recal his childish grief for the unexpected and sudden disappearance of his little companion, whom he was destined again to meet with in the early bloom of opening beauty, in a country which was foreign to them both.
+He heard the story of their quarrel with interest and surprise, for he had only resided occasionally at Martindale Castle, and the subject of Bridgenorth's quarrel with his father had never been mentioned in his presence.
+His imagination caught fire at the sparks afforded by this singular story; and, far from complying with the prudent remonstrance of Dame Deborah, and gradually estranging himself from the Black-Fort and its fair inmate, he frankly declared, he considered his intimacy there so casually commenced, as intimating the will of Heaven, that Alice and he were designed for each other, in spite of every obstacle which passion or prejudice could raise up betwixt them.
+They had been companions in infancy; and a little exertion of memory enabled him to recal his childish grief for the unexpected and sudden disappearance of his little companion, whom he was destined again to meet with in the early bloom of opening beauty, in a country which was foreign to them both.